Defending Yourself When Accusations of Elder Financial Abuse and Exploitation Are Made

 Evidence Necessary by Your Attorney to be Successful in the Defense of a Will and/or Trust in Litigation

-The mental condition of the trust maker/testator/donor prior and subsequent to the drafting of the will or the making of a trust or lifetime gift transfer demonstrates the testator’s/donor’s/trust maker’s capacity at the time the will/trust was made or the gift effectuated.
+The mental health of the trust maker/testator/donor prior and subsequent to the signature of his or her last will or the making of their trust or the makign of a lifetime gift is generally highly persuasive to the testator’s/donor’s/trust maker’s mental capacity and understanding at the time the will/trust was made, or the gift effectuated.

-Any declarations made prior or subsequent to the creation of the will or trust or making of the gift may demonstrate the testator’s/donor’s relationship with the person who received the economic value of gifts of his or her bounty.
+Any statements made by a person prior or subsequent to the creation of the will or trust or making of a gift will often demonstrate the testator’s/donor’s relationship with the person who received the economic value of gifts.

 Attesting Witnesses to a Will or Trust or Gift – Opinions of witnesses who were present at the signing of the will, trust or gift are afforded a great deal of credibility and believability as these witnesses were present and viewed the person during the will, trust or gift execution.